diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 }
 ```

 We looked at loading JSON data by loading the data as a text file and then parsing it, but we can also `load JSON data using a custom Hadoop input format`.
 This example requires setting up some extra bits for compression, so feel free to skip it.
 [Twitter’s Elephant Bird package] supports a large number of data formats, including JSON, Lucene, Protocol Buffer–related formats, and others.
 The package also works with both the new and old Hadoop file APIs.
-To illustrate how to work with the new-style Hadoop APIs from Spark, we’ll look at loading LZO-compressed JSON data with Lzo JsonInputFormat in Example 5-25.
+To illustrate how to work with the new-style Hadoop APIs from Spark, we’ll look at loading LZO-compressed JSON data with LzoJsonInputFormat in Example 5-25.
 **Example 5-25.
 Loading LZO-compressed JSON with Elephant Bird in Scala**
 ```scala
 val input = sc.newAPIHadoopFile(inputFile, classOf[LzoJsonInputFormat],